microsoft/PowerPlatformConnectors/certified-connectors/InfoVetted/readme.md

-# Title
+# InfoVetted Vetting Connector

 InfoVetted provides a connector to request pre-employment vetting services such as Identity Verification (IDV), Right to Work (RTW), and Disclosure & Barring Service (DBS).

 The connector also supports querying the status of a requested check and downloading the vetting results as a PDF.

-## Publisher: Publisher's Name
+## Publisher: InfoVetted

-**InfoVetted**

 ## Prerequisites

-You must have registered your business and subscribed to the particular vetting product at [InfoVetted](https://www.infovetted.com) to use the connector.
+- API key is required, must sign up and registered your business at [InfoVetted](https://www.infovetted.com) to use the connector.

 ## Supported Operations

+The connector supports the following operations:

 ### Process Check